We invite you to join a team of highly skilled emergency medical experts, pilots and mechanics!

 Attends meetings when required, and is required for training and check-flights outside of normal duty shift rotations.

 Upholds company policies and procedures.

 Performs other duties during a scheduled shift as requested by Director of Operations or Chief Pilot.

 Maintains a safety culture as a primary concern.

 *Please note this is a single pilot IFR environment

 ATP Written Certification

-Current FAA Class I or II Medical Certificate
+Current FAA Class II Medical Certificate

 2500 Hours Total Time